Lusiadas/dependency/README.md

 ## Options

 - `-i/--install`, install packages.
 This is the default option.
+Packages with different names across distributions can have their alternative names described separated by a slash. i.e. `libgpgme-dev/gpgme-dev`.

 - `-u/--update`, update or, if not installed, install packages